-During your eyelid surgery consultation, Dr. Singer will ask about the areas that concern you and your desired outcome.
+During your eyelid surgery consultation, your surgeon will ask about the areas that concern you and your desired outcome.
 He will take a detailed medical history and will examine and evaluate you.
 He will then explain the options that are available and the pros and cons of each alternative.

 Both younger and older healthy patients who have hooding of the upper eyelids or bags under the lower eyelids could benefit from blepharoplasty.
 Patients with “single eyelids” who wish “double eyelids” can also benefit from eyelid surgery.

-Dr. Singer often performs eyelid surgery with a brow lift for optimal results.
-He may recommend a brow lift when there are deep forehead wrinkles, frown lines between the eyes, lines over the nose, or wrinkled, sagging upper eyelids that are caused by drooping eyebrows.
+Our surgeons often performs eyelid surgery with a brow lift for optimal results.
+They may recommend a brow lift when there are deep forehead wrinkles, frown lines between the eyes, lines over the nose, or wrinkled, sagging upper eyelids that are caused by drooping eyebrows.
 Other surgical and non-surgical procedures that are frequently performed in combination with eyelid surgery include microfat grafts, Juvederm, facelift, and/or nose surgery.

 During eyelid surgery, excess skin and fat are removed, and stretched muscles are tightened.
-Using the latest techniques in facial plastic surgery, Dr. Singer smooths and sculpts upper lid creases and eliminates wrinkles and pouches beneath your eyes.
+Using the latest techniques in facial plastic surgery, your surgeon smooths and sculpts upper lid creases and eliminates wrinkles and pouches beneath your eyes.

 All eyelid surgery incisions are carefully positioned beneath the lashes or along your natural eyelid creases so that they are scarcely visible.
 The results are smooth, sculpted creases on the upper lids and elimination of most of the wrinkles and pouches beneath the eyes.

 The length of eyelid lift surgery depends on several factors, including the extent of tissue laxity and the anatomy of your eyelids, but it generally takes 1-2 hours.
-Many patients who have previously had a blepharoplasty are referred to the Singer Surgical Centre for revision eyelid lift surgery.
+Many patients who have previously had a blepharoplasty are referred to Prime Plastic Surgery for revision eyelid lift surgery.
 Revision blepharoplasty can take a little longer because of corrections that need to be made as a result of the initial eyelid surgery.
 If concurrent surgeries are done, such as a facelift, the length of the procedure will also be longer.